What is RTLS Technology?

 There are several different time-based location indicators.
 Which is used will depend on the tagging technology used and the capability of the sensor network.

-TDOA (Time Difference of Arrival) – This method measures the precise difference in the time a signal is received from a tag at one sensor versus another sensor.
+This method measures the precise difference in the time a signal is received from a tag at one sensor versus another sensor.
 Because the signals travel at a constant speed, by comparing the time difference a relative position of the tag from each sensor can be found and a location determined.
 This requires the sensors to have tighltly synchronized timing.

-TOF (Time of Flight Method) – Measures the time it takes for a signal to be sent from a tag, received at a sensor, and returned ot the tag.
+TOF (Time of Flight Method) – Measures the time it takes for a signal to be sent from a tag, received at a sensor, and returned to the tag.
 The distance can then be measured based on the time of this ’round trip’ of the signal and the relative position from a number of sensors determined.
-Because signals need to be send and received by the tag, battery performance is typically degraded in this method.
+Because signals need to be sent and received by the tag, battery performance is typically degraded in this method.

 Angle of Arrival (AOA)